aqc1/Random-Hacks-And-Scripts/README.md

 - `type_juggling.py`: A script to scan source code for type juggling vulns.

 - `test_network.sh`: A script to test basic network connection.

+- `dns_enum.py`: A script to enumerate DNS records of a domain.